 Verify and annotate

 Non-negotiable.
 Verify every figure and factual claim against source material.
-Add context the AI could not supply.
-Insert charts, tables, and data visualisations.
+If the report depends on spreadsheet data, clean and summarize that data first in Excel Studio, then insert charts, tables, and visualisations.

 09